 Bess Hancock, HI Professional

-Hi, my name is Bess Marie Hancock.
-I have worked with children since 2004.
-This included inside the schools, home and community.
-I enjoy using the skills I have and learning new techniques and strategies.
+Bess Marie Hancock has worked with children since 2004.
+This included working within the school system, as well as with clients in their homes and community.
+She enjoys using the skills she has as well as learning new techniques and strategies.

 Bonnie Roberts, HI

-Hi, my name is Bonnie Roberts.
-I love working with all of the amazing staff and kiddos at A&R Case Management.
-I have two adorable kids and I am blessed every day to see them grow.
-I believe that no matter where you’ve been you can find success and happiness in life if you push yourself outside of your comfort zone a little bit.
+Bonnie Roberts loves working with all of the amazing staff and kiddos at A&R Case Management.
+She has two adorable kids and is blessed every day to see them grow.
+Bonnie believes that no matter where you’ve been, you can find success and happiness in life if you push yourself outside of your comfort zone a little bit.
 It is amazing what happens when you do!

 Cathy Nakao, HI

-Hi, my name is Cathy Nakao HI Professional for A&R Case Management.
-I was hired in March of 2014.
-I received my Bachelor’s degree in 1974 for Elementary Education, and my masters in Special Education in 1975.
-In all my year of experience I have had the opportunity to work with a wide range of participants and different programs.
-In 1980 I was a project Manager for the Handicapped Children’s Early Education Project.
-In 1983 I participated on the Oregon High School project.
-In my free time I like to volunteer with animal Cruelty protection.
-I’m Excited to learn and grow with A&R.
+Cathy Nakao is an HI Professional for A&R Case Management.
+She was hired in March of 2014.
+Cathy received her Bachelor’s degree in 1974 for Elementary Education and her Master's in Special Education in 1975.
+In all her years of experience, she has had the opportunity to work with a wide range of participants and different programs.
+In 1980, Cathy was a project Manager for the Handicapped Children’s Early Education Project.
+In 1983, she participated in the Oregon High School project.
+In her free time, she likes to volunteer with animal cruelty protection.
+Cathy is excited to learn and grow with A&R.